 Antidepressants are systematic, ingested, and affect the entire body.
 Hence, there are side-effects such as weight gain, decreased libido, nausea, and constipation.
 TMS helps the brain function in a more natural, healthy way.

 Is TMS better than Electroconvulsive Therapy (ECT)?

 Both treatments have been found to help.
 However, ECT is very invasive.
 It requires anesthesia, electrodes, and electric shocks, often resulting in memory loss, too.
-TMS simply uses safe, non-invasive magnetic pulses.
+TMS therapy simply uses safe, non-invasive magnetic pulses.

 Will TMS treatment affect my current medications?